March 12, 2026

 Calculating Public EV Charging Costs

-The public charging network in America is growing at a fast pace and now counts nearly 77,000 EV charging stations with more than 229,000 EV charging ports.
+The public charging network in America is growing at a fast pace!
+As of early 2026, there are over 78,000 EV charging stations with more than 241,000 EV charging ports.
+There are 3,031 Tesla Supercharger stations across the United States including more than 36,700 Supercharger ports.

 Public EV Charging Station Fees

-Public EV charging is convenient when traveling, but the cost can be as much as three times higher compared to at-home charging.
-A full charge on a 40kW battery costs $8 to $10 for Level 2 charging and $16 to $24 for DC fast charging.
-A public Level 2 charging station typically costs $1 to $5 an hour, translating to $0.20 to $0.25 per kWh.
-For Level 3 or DC Fast Chargers, a full charge can cost anywhere from $10 to $30, which is the equivalent of $0.40 to $0.60 per kWh.
+Public EV charging is convenient when traveling, but the cost can be nearly three times higher compared to at-home charging.
+A full charge on a 72kW battery costs $18 for Level 2 charging and $33.84 for DC fast charging.

-Based on the national average of 13,489 miles driven yearly, relying exclusively on public Level 2 charging stations would cost $770 to $963.
-If an EV driver were to exclusively rely on Fast DC charging, driving 13,489 miles a year would translate to approximately $1,540 to $2,300 a year.
+Based on the national average of 13,489 miles driven yearly, relying exclusively on public Level 2 charging stations would cost $963.50.
+If an EV driver were to exclusively rely on DC fast charging, driving 13,489 miles a year would translate to approximately $1,811.

 Pricing can vary a lot based on location, charging network, and the type of charger used.
 Local energy prices and regulations are also important factors to consider.
 While some businesses and municipalities offer free public charging as a perk, these free stations often have long lines and frequent outages.
 Relying on free public charging isn’t a viable option.